You initially thought you’d go to either Cabo or Puerto Vallarta. But you’ve since swapped out PV and narrowed your choices down to Cabo or Cancun.

 We’ve actually stayed at or inspected dozens of hotels – we’ve reviewed a curated collection of boutique and 5-star properties in our post on the best hotels in Los Cabos.

-The Cancun strip has over 100 hotels and resorts.
-More than 300 hotels are found in the Riviera Maya.
+The Cancun strip alone has over 100 hotels and resorts.
+More than 300 other hotels are found in the Riviera Maya.

 We’re talking a huge array of hotels and resorts in Cancun and surrounds!